 Meet The Team

 Rose is the ring leader of Wheatfen Forest School.
 She is a Level 3 Forest School Practitioner, a Fellow of the School for Social Entrepreneurs, and holds an OCN Working with Challenging Behaviour in the Outdoors qualification.
 Rose enjoys working with people of all ages, and it is her dream to inspire a new generation of naturalists and conservationists through forest school.
 At Forest School she is known as Rose Robin.

 Lisa is a qualified, experienced teacher, and has taken the leap to transfer her skills into the woods!
-She is now a qualified Level 3 Forest School Leader qualification, here in Norfolk.
+She is a Level 3 Forest School Leader.
 Lisa is fascinated about the positive difference that the outdoors makes to our future generations; and enjoys sharing the children’s individual journeys and learning paths through the woods….
 Lisa is ‘Lisa Lark’ at Forest School.

 Inger is an experienced primary school teacher and qualified Forest School Leader.
 She is a mother of three teenagers and has plenty of experience negotiating between the magnetic forces of technology and the wonders of the natural world!

 Inger got involved in creative outdoor education whilst working at a Rudolf Steiner school for children with special educational needs.
 Being Danish, her interest in Forest School education was already underpinned by her own learning and belief in the benefits of creative play in nature, for all ages!

 When not in the woods, Inger loves rowing on the river or going for a jog with her black Labrador.
 This summer she camped under canvas in the Canadian wilderness among actual bears!

 Christina is a Level 3 Forest School Leader, arts facilitator, archery and paddleboard instructor.
 She is passionate about sustainability.
 She keeps an allotment in Swaffham, and lived off-grid in a hut for 3 years.
 Her career has included leading educational activities at The Green Britain Centre and working at Nurture by Nature Forest School for 4 years.